FAQs

 The shallow depression collects and filters rainwater from impermeable surfaces such as roofs, driveways and streets.
 By capturing runoff, this allows water to infiltrate through soil and plant roots, filtering and slowing the flow to reduce pressure on the drainage network.

-When is the best time to build a rain garden?
+When is the best time to install a rain garden?

 Although a rain garden can be installed anytime the ground is not frozen, the optimum time for this is when the soil is sufficiently dry enough to work with.
 For the best establishment of plants, early autumn to spring is advised.